LeoRondon/LeoRondon/README.md

-- 👋 Hi, I’m @LeoRondon
+- 👋 Hi, I’m @LeoRondon I'm an Electrician apprentice looking to advance myself by learning to use code to program.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Sports (F1, NBA), Gaming, Computer and Electronics projects, Movies, Music
-- 🌱 I’m currently learning on MIMO and FreeCodeCamp
+- 🌱 I’m currently learning on MIMO and FreeCodeCamp any other suggestions would be welcomed
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me thesupafreak@hotmail.com
+- 📫 How to reach me

 <!---
 LeoRondon/LeoRondon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.